Definitions

 Grade 10 | 60 | 90 |

-The school quality or student success (SQSS) indicator includes three measures: chronic absenteeism, school climate, and access to a well-rounded education.
-Access to well-rounded education has grade specific components (see the school quality or student success indicator table).
+The school quality and student success (SQSS) indicator includes three measures: chronic absenteeism, school survey, and access to a well-rounded education.
+Access to well-rounded education has grade specific components (see the school quality and student success indicator table).

-The school quality or student success indicator will account for 35% of the total accountability score for all schools.
+The school quality and student success indicator accounts for 35% of the total accountability score for all schools.

 Chronic absenteeism